teosuciu04/Math-App/README.md

 ## ✨ Key Features

 * **Customizable Quizzes:** Build targeted math theory tests by selecting specific chapters.
 Choose lengths of 10, 20, or 40 questions, or tackle a comprehensive review using every question in a chapter.
-* **Progress Tracking:** Monitor your learning journey through a detailed dashboard that tracks your Overall Grade, Core Subjects (Algebra & Geometry), and individual Chapter mastery.
+* **Performance Tracking:** Monitor your mastery with real-time progress updates for your Overall Grade as well as specific subjects (Algebra & Geometry).
+* **Chapter-Specific Progress:** Track your completion and success rates within each individual chapter to identify specific areas for improvement.
 * **Instant Grading:** Get immediate feedback and score calculations the moment you finish a test session.
 * **Secure Authentication:** Safe user accounts, logins, and cloud-synced data powered by Supabase.
+*
 ## 🛠️ Tech Stack

 * **Frontend:** React Native / Expo
 * **Language:** TypeScript
 * **Backend & Database:** Supabase (PostgreSQL)
 * **Authentication:** Supabase Auth

-## 📸 Screenshots
-> *Add a screenshot of your quiz screen and your progress tracking dashboard here!*

 ## 🚀 Getting Started